 Maybe you’re a music teacher who doesn’t know that a piano tune-up isn’t an expense, but an untaxed, Cost of Goods Sold and you misrepresent your margins.
 Maybe you’re a photographer who sells an image to a stock website and you find yourself wishing there was an easy way to track Other Income.
 (Spoiler alert: There is.)
 Bottom line: You’re missing opportunities to increase your growth potential.

-To help, FreshBooks has added new double-entry accounting features that open up a world of business insights, make it easier to collaborate with accounting professionals, and give you the kind of financial precision that can’t be beat at tax time.
+To help, FreshBooks has added new double-entry accounting features that open up a world of business insights, make it easier to collaborate with accounting professionals, and give you the kind of financial precision that can’t be beaten at tax time.

 What Is Double-Entry Accounting?